GameCatCam/random-password-generator-challenge/README.md

 https://gamecatcam.github.io/random-password-generator-challenge/

 ## Credits
-The code presented in this project was done by me (Cameron Rawlins).
+The code presented in this project was edited by me (Cameron Rawlins).
+Original code was supplied by EdX for this week's challenge.
 Additional assistance for the code found in this was done by sites such as MDN Web Docs (https://developer.mozilla.org/en-US/) which helped look up some functions of JavaScript.